creativecreatorormaybenot/clock/README.md

 * Color the dots based on the current ball trip stage.

+* Swap between vibrant and subtle color themes on every ball drop.

 * Contract the travel slide at the correct times.

 * Use a smaller acceleration for the travel curve.

+* Put `ballEverySeconds` back to a reasonable (relaxing) value.

 * Draw shadows for the slides in `Slide` .